-Ukraine president makes surprise appearance at Doha Forum

-“They are destroying our ports,” Zelenskyy said.
-“The absence of exports from Ukraine will deal a blow to countries worldwide.”

-The loss of Ukrainian wheat already has worried Mideast nations like Egypt, which relies on those exports.
+Ukraine asks Qatar, others to boost energy exports amid war

-Zelenskyy called on countries to increase their exports of energy — something particularly important as Qatar is a world leader in the export of natural gas.
+Zelenskyy asked countries to increase their energy exports — something particularly important as Qatar is a world leader in the export of natural gas.
+Western sanctions have deeply cut into Russian exports, which are crucial for European nations.

-He criticized Russia for what he described as threatening the world with its nuclear weapons, raising the possibility of tactical nuclear weapons being used on the battlefield.

-“Russia is deliberating bragging they can destroy with nuclear weapons, not only a certain country but the entire planet,” Zelenskyy said.
+“The responsible states, in particular the state of Qatar, you are reliable and reputable suppliers of energy resources,” Zelenskyy said.
+“And you can contribute to stabilizing the situation in Europe.
+There is much that can be done to restore justice.”

+He added: “The future of Europe depends on your efforts.
+I urge you to increase energy production to make Russia understand that no state should use energy as a weapon and to blackmail the world.”

 Qatar’s ruling emir meanwhile criticized Israel for its treatment of Palestinians over the last 70 years, urging the world to stand against a growing global militarization that found its peak in Russia’s ongoing war on Ukraine.